po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/16-Stu_HTML-display/README.md

 * All list items in the navigation bar should display inline.

-* All images should be displayed.
+* All images should be visible.

 * Each image should appear centered and on its own line.